gvwilson/sdxpy/src/debugger/index.md

-Defining two classes and a helper function to test a one-line program may seem like a lot of work, but we're not testing the one-line program or the VM: we're testing the debugger.
+Defining two classes and a helper function to test a one-line program may seem like a lot of work, but we're not testing the one-line program or the VM—we're testing the debugger.
 For example,
 the close below: